 Losing a deal is rough.
 But learning to accept occasional failures and move on is an important skill to master.
 And it will ultimately lead to greater opportunities.

 WHEN THE CLIENT IS WRONG: CONCLUSION

-When the client is wrong (and this happens), you do them a disservice if you simply acquiesce.
-And arguing with them is equally destructive to the client relationship.
+So when the client is wrong (and this happens), you do them a disservice if you simply acquiesce.
+But arguing with them can be destructive to your relationship.

 Challenging?
 Yes.
 Impossible.
 Definitely not!